azzammasood/material-segmentation/README.md

 Run the code by specifying the path to your image inside the code.

-The code will return a list of masks.
+The code will return a dictionary of masks.